odoo/documentation/content/applications/hr/attendances.rst

   :guilabel:`Manual Selection`.

   .. important::
-     The *Barcode* application **does not** need to be installed in order to use one of the Barcode/RFID settings.
+     The *Barcode* application **does not** need to be installed to use one of the Barcode/RFID settings.

 - :guilabel:`Attendances from Backend`: activate this selection to allow users to check in and out directly from the Odoo database.
 If this is not activated, users must use a kiosk to check in and